malishav/OSCOAP/draft-selander-ace-object-security.md

 # Acknowledgments #

 Klaus Hartke has independently been working on the same problem and a similar solution: establishing end-to-end security across proxies by adding a CoAP option.
-We are grateful to Malisa Vucinic for providing helpful and timely reviews of previous versions of the draft.
+We are grateful to Malisa Vucinic and Marco Tiloca for providing helpful and timely reviews of previous versions of the draft.
 We are also grateful to Carsten Bormann and Jim Schaad for providing input and interesting discussions.

 --- back